JavaScript API reference

 String

-There’s no need to set this unless you have several GA trackers in use on the same page.
-Brevo Conversations sends events to Google Analytics automatically using the first GA tracker it can find on the page.
+You only need to set this if you have several GA trackers on the same page.
+Otherwise, Brevo Conversations sends events to Google Analytics automatically using the first GA tracker it finds on the page.

 Example: